claus-e-andersen/clanElectrons/README.md

 ## Main references:
 - ICRU-90: Key data for ionizing-radiation dosimetry: Measurement standards and applications (2014/2016).
 - R.M.
 Sternheimer (Brookhaven), M.J.
 Berger (NBS) and S.M.
 Seltzer (NBS): Density effect for the ionization loss of charged particles in various substances.
 Atomic Data and Nuclear Data Tables 30,26 l-27 1 (1984).
-- G4DensityEffectCalculator.cc for Geant4 by Matthew Strait (straitm-at-umn-dot-edu) 2019.
+- G4DensityEffectCalculator.cc for Geant4 by Matthew Strait (straitm-at-umn-dot-edu), 2019.
-- Carlson (1975) Book: Photoelectron and Auger Spectroscopy
+- T.A.
+Carlson: Photoelectron and Auger Spectroscopy (1975, Springer).

 ## Binding energies and sub-shell occupation levels
 The atomic data required for the density effect computations can be found in the book by Carlson (1975, see above) starting page 338: Table A1.A